antoniomdk/dotfiles/README.md

 If you use Linux or Homebrew isn't for you, follow the install instructions of each package to get everything working.
 In case that you don't want to use some tool, just don't install it, but make sure the aliases and other related files are changed.

-> Note: **Neovim requires fzf** for some IDE features so if you want that features you should install it.
-Fzf can be replaced by Unite, CtrP or any similar plugin, but it is not supported out of the box.
+> Note: **Neovim requires FZF** for some IDE features so, you should install it.
+FZF can be replaced by Unite, CtrP or any similar plugin, but it is not supported out of the box.

 **Neovim** requires python2 and python3 support to work correctly so, make sure your system has both installed and run the following: